scokobro/masters-advice/thesis.md

 **Formality requirements**

-1) Fulfill requirements regarding the required number of words
+1) Fulfill requirements regarding the required number of words\

-2) Be formatted appropriately (for example, the sources of diagrams must be noted, appropriate footnotes and citations, etc.)
+2) Be formatted appropriately (for example, the sources of diagrams must be noted, appropriate footnotes and citations, etc.)\

-3) Include an attached abstract
+3) Include an attached abstract\

 **Substance Evaluation**

-4) Be sufficiently grounded on previous academic work in the relevant field
+4) Be sufficiently grounded on previous academic work in the relevant field\
 5) In the case of empirical research: must demonstrate an accurate understanding of the facts.
-For theoretical research: must contain a well-organized outline of theories and critical review
+For theoretical research: must contain a well-organized outline of theories and critical review\

-6) Be organized appropriately into chapters, sections etc., and show logical consistency (logical development and linkage of each chapter/section)
+6) Be organized appropriately into chapters, sections etc., and show logical consistency (logical development and linkage of each chapter/section)\

-7) Demonstrate creativity (new points of view and new findings)
+7) Demonstrate creativity (new points of view and new findings)\
 8) Be defended through appropriate responses during the oral defense (*kōtō shimon*)

 # Advice regarding these Criteria

 ## 1) Length

 This is straightforward; a masters thesis has to be of a certain size, the idea is that you demonstrate your ability to create a consistent piece of work which brings together diverse elements in a logical manner.
+Text that you have created counts towards the word total (the main text, headings, footnotes), the words in your references don't.

+It's a good idea to bear in mind this total when you are planning your writing; how do you want to weight your sections?
+Make a rough word-count plan for each of your sections and subsections if you can.
+Generally speaking the assumption is that the more words you decide to use for a certain topic, the more important you think it is.
+So roughly speaking 'number of words' = 'importance'.

 ## 2) Formatting

 The official guidance here is vague.
 My suggestion would be that your work should, in many ways, look like an academic book.
+My (totally unofficial) guidance would be as follows:

+* Use *one* font throughout, make sure it is a font appropriate for an English-language book, eg Times New Roman, Baskerville etc
+* The main text font size should be 10.5 or 11pt.
+* Paragraphs are marked by either indenting the first line or leaving an empty line, don't do both.
+* Paragraphs should be 'justified' or 'ragged right'.
+Your bibliography should *not* be justified.
+* All figures, charts, illustrations etc need to be numbered (so you can refer to them in your text) and have an explanatory caption which, if necessary, makes clear the source(s).
+* Sections, sub-sections and sub-sub-sections *can* be numbered but this is *not required*.
+You choose.
+* Citations and references should follow the [APA style](https://apastyle.apa.org/style-grammar-guidelines/references/examples).
+* Page margins should be set to 2cm.
+* Page headers are generally unnecessary in a piece of writing of this length.
+* Page footers should contain the page number
+* 1.5 line spacing; double-spacing is generally too much unless your adviser is giving you handwritten feedback and comments.

+You can download my informal 'formatting suggestions' MSWord document [here](./imgs/format.docx).
+It attempts to embody the guidelines given here and add a few more visual pointers (if you spot any mistakes, please let me know!)

 ## 3) Abstract

 The role of an abstract is to allow the person reading it to get an idea of what the work says; it is a highly compressed version of the whole thesis.
 It includes mentions of the theoretical approaches involved, the research question, the methodologies and data used, the results and, briefly, the important findings and conclusions of the work.
+Write this last.

 ## 4) Literature Review